madalynli/EDA-assistant/README.md

 # EDA-assistant
 ## Background
 The goal of this project is to help data scientists or data analysts perform easy and quick exploratory data analysis in Python.
 With the current process for EDA in Python involving importing many packages and writing multiple lines of code, the EDA-assistant package makes this process more simple for the end user with just a single import and two lines of code to produce a PDF report containing all standard EDA summary statistics and graphs.
-Specifically, the EDA PDF report produced currently contains tables for data set and variable summary statistics calculations, bar graphs for visualizing data distribution, a correlation matrix heat map plot, and a scatter pair plot.
+Specifically, the EDA PDF report produced currently contains tables for dataset and variable summary statistics calculations, bar graphs for visualizing data distribution, a correlation matrix heat map plot, and a scatter pair plot.

 ## Data
 The datasets used in this repository for testing and demonstration are listed along with their sources below:

 1. Iris Flower Dataset<br>
    - **File Name:** [IRIS.csv](https://github.com/madalynli/EDA-assistant/blob/master/data/IRIS.csv) <br>